openebs/website/website/src/blogs/openebs-node-device-management-ndm-e2-80-8a--e2-80-8atroubleshooting-tips.md

 2. Get the yaml of both blockdevices and compare them.
 3. Check to see `spec.Path` is different in both outputs.
 4. If yes, then the new blockdevice resource was created because the path changed
-5. Check if `kubernetes.io/hostname` is different, if yes , then the blockdevice was created because the hostname of the node changed.
+5. Check if `kubernetes.io/hostname` is different, if yes, then the blockdevice was created because the hostname of the node changed.

 **Resolution:** If using cStor, the newly generated BD can be added in both SPC and CSP instead of the old BD resource.
 Thus the storage engine will claim the new BD resource and start using it.

-**Root Cause:** Whenever the NDM deamonset pods shutdown, all the devices on that node will be marked into an UNknown state.
-When the pod comes backup, all the devices on that node are marked as inactive and then individual devices are processed for their statuses.
+**Root Cause:** Whenever the NDM deamonset pods shutdown, all the devices on that node will be marked into an Unknown state.
+When the pod comes backup, all the devices on that node are marked as inactive, and then individual devices are processed for their statuses.

 NDM uses an md5 sum of WWN+Model+Serial of the disk to create its unique name.
 If none of these fields are available then NDM uses device path and hostname to create the blockdevice.
 There are chances that the device path/hostname has changed after reboot.
 If the path/hostname changes a new blockdevice resource will be created, and the old one will still be in the inactive state.